jupyter/governance/communitybuildingcommittee.md

 ## Bootstrapping

-Per the guidelines outlined in the governance for forming a decision-making body, the initial committee will be composed of three current Steering Council members.
+Per the guidelines outlined in the governance for forming a decision-making body, the initial committee will be composed of three current Executive Council members.
 Following these guidelines, the intention is for this committee to grow to include members from the Jupyter community in a way that supports engagement from a wider group of community members.